 Gene Tierney as Ellen Berent Harland in Leave Her to Heaven, 1945

-Tierney was romantically involved with Howard Hughes and John F. Kennedy – pre Jackie days, and she was married to costume and fashion designer Oleg Cassini.
+Tierney was romantically involved with Howard Hughes and John F. Kennedy (pre Jackie days), and she was married to costume and fashion designer Oleg Cassini.
 But going back to her profession, I think she was an underrated actress.
-If you watched Leave Her to Heaven (she was nominated to the Academy Awards for her performance), then you must remember the boat scene on the lake.
+If you have watched Leave Her to Heaven, then you must remember the boat scene on the lake.
 It is this scene that really exposes you to the greatness of Gene Tierney.
 Her calm and detached expression as she watches the young boy is so disturbing and creepy that it gives you the chills and leaves you speechless.
 I don’t think any other A-list actress (and there were many those days) would have had the same powerful impact.
 In her case, and it doesn’t happen often, her great beauty gave her an incredible versatility on screen.
 She was a slave to the character, not to the movie star system Hollywood used to create back then.

 With her daughter, Christina, in Paris, 1951